 Dettinger co-directed researchers from Scripps, NOAA, the USGS, and other institutions as they developed and filled in the details of the ARkStorm event and as they converted it into flood maps.
 He said the USGS-led team hopes the scenario will lead to preparedness efforts comparable to what the state undertakes to ready itself for large earthquakes.

 The name ARkStorm reflects a storm caused by atmospheric rivers (ARs), the most commonly known of which is the so-called "Pineapple Express" in which moisture travels over the Pacific Ocean from Hawaii and other subtropical regions.
 The "k" in the name assigns a strength to the hypothetical ARkStorm atmospheric river of 1,000 on a scale to be created by atmospheric scientists.
 The scale will be used to rate and communicate the magnitude of future California storms.

 USGS officials said that in upcoming phases of the Multi Hazards Demonstration Project, in which ARkStorm was created, they will explore how to maximize the benefit of storm forecasts to disaster planners and devise ways to customize scenario data to various end users.Dettinger also pointed out that the research team made a point of steering clear of linking such a megastorm to human-caused global warming.

 "You don’t have to go there; this happens naturally," said Dettinger.
 "A storm like ARkStorm doesn’t need climate change to happen although climate change makes it more likely."

-- Research Highlight: Bizarre to the Bone268 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish449 views